jbhangoo/datakit-smallholder-farmers-fall-2025/Challenge 3_Community Leaders/jayr/README.md

 # DataKind
-#DataKit Challenge - Producers Direct
+### DataKit Challenge - Producers Direct
-#November 5th - December 5th, 2025
 _datakit-smallholder-farmers-fall-2025_

+November 5th - December 5th, 2025

 ## Challenge 3: Identifying Community Leaders

+Progress is being logged in the Jupyter notebook `network.ipynb`

+Two approaches

+1. Create a graph of the network and use network analysis to identify the key nodes
+2. Evaluate statistical metrics of the data and correlation coefficients between users

+## Details

 Goal: Discover “leader” farmers who consistently provide valuable support to others.